 If we are able to take a compassionate approach, become aware of our prejudices and choose language with greater care, we can contribute to changing the stigma that surrounds these issues.
 Speak out against the stigma and help those around you understand what mental illness stigma and addiction actually is and how the way people see it can prevent someone from getting help.

-Seek treatment at The Dawn Rehab in Thailand
+Professional help at The Dawn Rehab Thailand

 One of the most important steps we can take to help our loved ones facing mental health and addiction issues is to encourage them to seek treatment through professional and reputable facilities that understand the nature of their condition, along with the stigma that they face.